-Enjoy the best of summertime and New Hampshire’s White Mountains at this unique oasis on 455 mostly-wooded acres.
-On site, mile-long Whitton Pond offers swimming, canoeing, rowing, fishing, and blueberry picking.
+Enjoy the best of summertime and New Hampshire’s White Mountains at WFC’s unique oasis on 455 mostly-wooded acres.
+From our waterfront on mile-long Whitton Pond you can swim, canoe, row, kayak, pick blueberries, float, and breathe fresh mountain air.

-This enchantingly beautiful mile-long wooded wilderness lake is an extraordinary place to swim, fish, pick wild blueberries or meditate.
+An enchantingly beautiful mile-long wooded wilderness lake is an extraordinary place to swim, fish, pick wild blueberries or meditate.
 WFC rowboats, canoes, and kayaks can be yours.
-A sanctuary for nesting loons that return every year, Whitton Pond can become yours, too.
+A sanctuary for nesting loons that return each year, Whitton Pond can be your summertime retreat, too.

 Hiking and Biking